2019 Water for Food Global Conference

 - Transforming water policy to develop sustainable and equitable water management practices

 Entrepreneurship and Business

 - Supporting farmer-led initiatives to improve resilient production in sub-Saharan Africa, the Middle East and underserved areas of Asia

 - Engaging women and youth in water and agriculture sectors

-The 2019 Water for Food Global Conference will also feature special events to encourage interdisciplinary discussions and learning among participants, including a student poster competition; photography competition and exhibit; welcome reception; evening dinner; educational exhibit booths; and side events.
+The 2019 Water for Food Global Conference will also feature special events to encourage interdisciplinary discussions and learning among participants, including a student poster competition; welcome reception; entrepreneurship cafe; educational exhibit booths; and side events.